Digital-Grinnell/rootstalk-workflow/Visual-Proofreading.md

 # Visual Proofreading

-This document is intended to guide the process of visually proofreading _Rootstalk_ in a `Mac` environment. `Windows` users are encouraged to discover, and document, a similar approach.
+This document is intended to guide the process of visually proofreading _Rootstalk_ in a `Mac` or `Windows` environment.
+The workflow was crafted on a `Mac`, but specific instructions for users of `Windows` are also provided in some sections.

 ## Workflow Summary